 pan and the engine block and then install the new gasket onto the block and then follow

 it up with some silicone sealant.
 Be sure to follow your sealants instructions to ensure you get the best seal

 from your application.
-The oil pan larger bolts can be torqued down to 18 ft-lbs and the smaller bolts can be torqued down to 8 ft-lbs by following a cross pattern.
+The oil pan bolts can be torqued down to 8 ft-lbs in a cross pattern.

 Along with the pan is the oil pan drain plug, this gets removed and reinstalled quite frequently and can be

 The valve cover installation is rather simple, there are rubber seals for each bolt hole and a silicone gasket

 that prevents oil from leaking out of the engine.
 It is recommended to replace both the seals